guyycodes/Kubernetes_from_scratch/Environment Preparation/Readme#5(etcd).md

 # etc
 #### etcd: is a distributed key:value store that provides a reliable way to store data across a cluster of machines
-- etcd provides a way to store data across a distributed cluster of machines and makes sure the data is syncronized aross all machines
+- etcd provides a way to store data across a distributed cluster of machines and makes sure the data is syncronized across all machines
-- The data needs to be stored an reliably syncronozed across all controller nodes in the cluster
+- The data needs to be stored an reliably syncronozed across all controller nodes in the cluster includes all of those controler nodes
-- the data needs to be reliable stored across all controler nodes and create an etcd cluster that includes all of those controler nodes

 ##### Steps (do all commands on all controler servers)
 - log into the control server(s)